Treode/treode.github.io/managing-peers.md

   } ]</span>
 </pre>

-What&#700;s `settled`?
+What's `settled`?
 Our cluster is small and has little data, so we hardly had a chance to see the atlas move through two other states.
-If our cluster was large, like 10,000 machines, we&#700;d have a minute to witness this atlas:
+If our cluster was large, like 10,000 machines, we'd have a minute to witness this atlas:

 <pre class="highlight">
 curl -w'\n' http://localhost:9990/admin/treode/atlas